 PNCA Hallie Ford School of Graduate Studies

-LEADERSHIP SCHOLARSHIPS FOR BLACK, AFRICAN AMERICAN, INDIGENOUS, AND NON-BLACK STUDENTS OF COLOR ANNOUNCEMENT
+LEADERSHIP SCHOLARSHIPS FOR BLACK, AFRICAN AMERICAN, INDIGENOUS, AND NON-BLACK STUDENTS OF COLOR, OR THEIR ACCOMPLICES

 As an institution of higher education with power and privilege, Pacific Northwest College of Art has a responsibility and ability to be a maker of change.
-We must focus on our commitment to create more equitable educational access and institutional support for incoming Black/African American students and Indigenous, Native American, or non-Black students of color and to embrace our role as an advocate for social justice and community engagement.
-PNCA is offering scholarships for Black, African American, and Indigenous, Native American, or non-Black students of color with demonstrated financial need.
+We must focus on our commitment to create more equitable educational access and institutional support for incoming Black, Indigenous, and non-Black students of color, or students who have demonstrated a commitment to working with impacted communities to end racial injustice and to embrace our role as an advocate for social justice and community engagement.
+PNCA is offering scholarships for Black, Indigenous, and non-Black students of color, or students who have demonstrated a commitment to working with impacted communities to end racial injustice with demonstrated financial need.

 These scholarships are identified as leadership scholarships that both assist in the financial aspect of pursuing a Graduate degree and support the pursuit of leadership skills.
 Recipients will be provided opportunities to shape and build their leadership acumen including, the mentoring of other students, joining the PNCA Equity and Social Justice Action Committee, being a leader in the Graduate Council or working as a teaching assistant, as well as other forms of engagement.
 The HFSGS values our students' artistic, design, creative writing and critical thinking skills and wants to contribute to their growth as future leaders who can influence the social well-being of our communities.